django-cms/django-cms/docs/how_to/install.rst

 Revision management
 -------------------

-* `django-reversion`_ 1.8.X (with Django 1.6.X and Django 1.7.X) to support
-  versions of your content (If using a different Django version it is a good idea to check the page `Compatible-Django-Versions`_ in the django-reversion wiki in order to make sure that the package versions are compatible.)
+* `django-reversion`_ (Check the `Compatible Django Versions`_ page in the django-reversion docs to find the version compatible with the version of Django you're using.)

   .. note::